LucidtechAI/las-sdk-python/README.md

 - Documents must be in upright position
 - Only one receipt or invoice per document is supported
-- Supported file formats are: jpeg, png, gif, bmp, pdf
+- Supported file formats are: jpeg, pdf

 ### Quick start